SitaramRyali/My_First_JoyRide/README.md

 # My_First_JoyRide
+This is the First Project Under Udacity ISDCND programme.

-This project is about the moving a car around certain track
+This project is about the moving a car around certain track.